Dog Leashes

 • Leather lasts the longest and is best for dogs who pull.
 The leather will soften with age.
 However, leather can also be chewed to pieces.

-• Couplers make it easier to walk two dogs simultaneously.
-Essentially a two-pronged lead, a coupler clips on to the end of your regular leash, creating a Y shape.
-Some can be adjusted for dogs of different heights so your tall dog doesn't drag your short dog.
+• Couplers make walking two dogs simultaneously easier by clipping onto the end of your regular leash, creating a Y shape.
+Some can be adjusted for dogs of different heights so that your tall dog doesn’t drag your short dog.

 • Slip leashes, a one-piece combination of a leash and collar, can be put on and removed quickly.
-They're used on dogs who aren't wearing a collar--such as show dogs or strays at a shelter--but they aren't the best choice for walks.
-A slip leash must be put on correctly or it won't loosen properly.
+They are used on dogs who aren’t wearing a collar, such as show dogs or strays at a shelter.
+However, they are not the best choice for walks because a slip leash must be put on correctly or it won’t loosen properly.

-• A traffic leash is designed to keep the dog close to you and out of the way of honking traffic.
-It's a very short leash, approximately a foot or so long.
+• Traffic leashes are designed to keep dogs close to you and out of the way of honking traffic.
+They are very short leashes, approximately a foot or so long.

 What to look for in a leash